bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-12-07-peeping-tom.md

 date: 2023-12-07
 readtime: true
 categories: ['CINEMA UNBOUND<br>THE CREATIVE WORLDS OF POWELL + PRESSBURGER']
-tags: [Horror]
+tags: [Drama, Horror]
-metadata: 'UK 1935, 76 mins<br> Director: Michael Powell'
+metadata: 'UK 1960, 102 mins<br> Director: Michael Powell'
-pdf: '2023-12-06-phantom-light.pdf'
+pdf: '2023-12-07-peeping-tom.pdf'
 ---

 **Thelma Schoonmaker on ‘Peeping Tom’**
 What’s so powerful is that you care about this man who was a murderer – so beautifully portrayed by Carl Boehm – but who has been created by his father to be a murderer.
 You care about him.
 The critics were horrified at that feeling in themselves.
 They thought, ‘Well, we must get rid of this film because people shouldn’t be feeling that way.’
 These days, many films are made like this.
 Michael wasn’t even the first: Fritz Lang’s _M_ [1931] did something like this.

 I’ve just finished helping restore the movie, and I love the great detail and care that went into it to make that character someone you felt for.
 Michael completely changed the way he made films with this movie.
 A different cameraman and a different look – very much a 1960s look, even the colour, the way sets are designed, the way people wear clothes is very 1960s.
 It was a big thing for him, to jump ahead and make a film relevant to that time.

-_Sight and Sound_, November 2023
+**_Sight and Sound_, November 2023**

 Part of the exasperation, if not the loathing, prompted by Michael Powell’s ‘nice, pure, beautiful film’ (as he called it) when it first appeared in 1960 can be explained by sheer disorientation.
 From the title inwards, nothing that _Peeping Tom_ delivers is quite what it promises (or threatens); if there is a logic to be traced beneath its surface of peculiar imprecision, it is that of the surviving airman (how does he survive?) in _A Matter of Life and Death_ or of the family curse (is it really a blessing?) in _‘I Know Where I’m Going!’_ In other words, the film requires some indulgence from its observers in order to survive its own contradictions.
 Too little tolerance, and _Peeping Tom_ is ‘merely’ about a deranged sexual pervert; too much, and it becomes – equally mysteriously – a key to the whole purpose of watching movies.